2019’s U.S. TV advertising trends across Amazon, Apple, Google, Facebook, and Microsoft

 What’s to come

-There’s no denying the importance of news and sports when it comes to capturing live viewers, and we expect to see continued increases in those programming categories in 2020 for tech marketers.
+There’s no denying the importance of news and sports when it comes to capturing live viewers, and we expect to see continued increases in both programming categories for tech marketers in 2020.
 But another area to watch is Spanish-language programming.
 Of the brands mentioned above, four ran Spanish-language TV ads (Surface, Facebook Watch, iPad, and Chromebook).